monsonite/SPIder/README.md

 U24C and U25C form a half adder to produce the half sum of A and B.  U24D and U25D form a second half adder, which adds in any carry, from Cin, to the sum of A and B.  NAND U25B combines any partial carries into a final carry signal.

 However we wish to perform logic functions as well.
-We know already that U24C is forming the XOR of A and B. Similarly U25C follopwed by U25B is forming the AND of A and B. So we use U26A, U26B and U26D as a two input multiplexer to choose between the AND and XOR functions.
+We know already that U24C is forming the XOR of A and B. Similarly U25C followed by U25B is forming the AND of A and B. So we use U26A, U26B and U26D as a two input multiplexer to choose between the AND and XOR functions.
 This is done using the multiplexer select inputs I0 and I1.
 From this multiplexer you can also get A OR B, (with I0=1, I1=1) and zero (with I0=0 and I1=0).
 But, when doing a logic operation, we don't want any pesky inter-stage carries spoiling our output.
 Thus we have a couple of gates,  U26A and U25A to suppress the carry, by forcing it to zero, when a logical operation is selected.